Technology 📅 July 8, 2026 👁️ 118 Reads

 History of Flutter

 Google started developing Flutter to make application development easier and more efficient.
+Here is the quick timeline of its journey:

-• 2015 – Flutter project started under the codename "Sky."
+• 2015 – Flutter project started under the codename "Sky".

-• 2017 – Flutter Beta released.
+• 2017 – Flutter Beta version was released.

 • 2018 – Flutter 1.0 officially launched.